Ready to make your place even better than it already is? Here are seven functional entryway ideas for your apartment. You’re going to love them!

 Just because you don’t have a mudroom or a huge foyer doesn’t mean you can’t carve out a small entryway space.
 Even if you live in a small studio, there are things you can do to make the space just inside your front door look and feel more functional.

 Ready to make your place even better than it already is?
-Here are seven functional entryway ideas for your apartment.
+Here are seven functional entryway ideas for your apartments for rent in Greensboro.

 1. Add a Catchall for Wallets, Sunglasses, and Keys